-A walkway begins at the Lakefront; if you stand looking at the lake head to the right past the two-storey clubhouse looking building and follow the shoreline.
+A walkway begins at the Lakefront; if you stand looking at the lake head to the right and follow the shoreline.
 There is a clearly marked track to follow with information panels at various points.

 In the past Sulphur Point used to be a 'lovers lane' type of hangout, I don't know if it still is or not.
 Have I used it for that purpose myself?
 My lips are sealed.